tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 </HighlightBox>

-For the purpose of this discussion, a useful focus is on the main difference between the different types: the number of **points of failure**.
+For the purpose of this discussion, focus on the main difference between the different types: the number of **points of failure**.

-A **point of failure** can be understood as _a single node or part of a network whose failure leads to the shutdown or dysfunction of the entire network, or the system no longer being able to perform its intended operations_.
-Centralized networks have a single point of failure, whereas the more decentralized or distributed a network is, the more simultaneous failures are required to compromise the system overall.
-Erasing a point of failure leads to less centralization and towards a distributed network.<!--ANDREW: please check the second sentence here to assess whether it is acceptable; I considered the original phrasing to sound too much like "having only one point of failure" is a good thing!-->
+A **point of failure** can be understood as _a single node or part of a network whose failure leads to the shutdown or dysfunction of the entire network, and/or the system no longer being able to perform its intended operations_.
+Centralized networks have a **single** point of failure.
+The more decentralized or distributed a network is, the more simultaneous failures are required to compromise the system overall.
+Erasing a point of failure leads to less centralization and towards a distributed network.

-Although the advantages and disadvantages of each type continue to be debated, to conclude: network design has implications on functionality and more general issues, for example privacy and transparency.
+Although the advantages and disadvantages of each type continue to be debated, to conclude: network design has implications on functionality and more general issues, for example, privacy and transparency.
 It is important to keep in mind that a network does not have to be solely centralized, decentralized, or distributed - it can be a mix of different components of each type.
 The network design should always match the envisioned functionality of the network.

 <ExpansionPanel title="Peer-to-peer (P2P) networking - a distributed network">

 A **peer-to-peer (P2P) network** has a **distributed architecture**, meaning that work is distributed among members of the network.
-P2P networks are usually composed of computer systems as peers which connect via the internet.
+P2P networks are usually composed of computer systems as peers that connect via the internet.
 Each participant, called a node, connects to a limited number of other nodes, which are commonly referred to as its **peers**.
 Peers make resources like computing power and network bandwidth available to all peers in the network.

 All participants are equal in that they can all request information and answer requests.
 Understand "equality" here to mean that all participants are **equally privileged and equipotent**.
 For this reason, P2P networking has been seen as a means for an egalitarian social network.